 Sales and Kitchen Indicators

-These indicators center on your bottom line.
+These key performance indicators center on your bottom line.
 Your sales and food costs will determine whether your truck is succeeding financially.

 - Weekly sales: This number is one of the standard sales-related numbers that everyone looks at.
 As you may expect, weekly sales can vary widely from one truck to the next.
 The key number to look at is any change you find from week to week and how it compares to previous years.

 - Sales per head: One of the most used performance indicators is sales per head, which you calculate by dividing your total sales by the number of customers you serve.
 To do this, you must make sure your point-of-sale system or your service staff are properly accounting for the number of people each receipt covers, because many receipts may involve the purchases of two or more people.You can calculate your sales per head at different times or shifts throughout the day.
 For a more detailed understanding of this metric, you can track your sales per head each week or month to look for reasons for positive or negative trends.
 For example, your sales per head may trend downward when you run discount specials.

 - Inventory value: How much food is being regularly stored back in your commercial kitchen?
 It should be less than a week’s use, but it can get out of control if you’re storing food by freezing or cryovacing it.
 (Cryovacing is the process of removing excess oxygen from a food storage bag where the bag is heat sealed to make it airtight.)